-Name Organisation (where applicable) Agent Organisation Please provide any additional comments you may have regards the draft development guidance.
-Christian wood Rather than comment on specific parts of the master plan main document, I'd prefer to make broader comments about the whole proposal and my relationship to it.
+Name Organisation (where applicable) Agent Organisation Christian wood Rather than comment on specific parts of the master plan main document, I'd prefer to make broader comments about the whole proposal and my relationship to it.
 I've lived in the immediate area of the proposal for the last 27 years.
 13 of those years were spent on Endsleigh Drive, just north of the SWWE, and currently in Stainton, just south of the SWWE.
 While I was in opposition of the original plan for Mandale Meadow which included a housing development, I am completely in favour of the new master plan.
 As both a family man and a small business owner, the benefits of the new country park and relief road are unending.
 As a small general builder, I spend many hours on the roads local to the SWWE.
 Regardless of the new houses to be developed immediately surrounding the proposed road, it's been clear for several years that a new route has been needed.
-While I understand the view of those objecting to the new exit onto Mandale roundabout, my own believes are that this will actually reduce congestion in that areas olong as that the roundabout is upgraded and traffic lights are introduced there.
-As a family man, have and do spend many hours walking with my children and dogs along the acklam green belt and Mandale Meadow.
+While I understand the view of those objecting to the new exit onto Mandale roundabout, my own believes are that this will actually reduce congestion in that area so long as that the roundabout is upgraded and traffic lights are introduced there.
+As a family man, I have and do spend many hours walking with my children and dogs along the acklam green belt and Mandale Meadow.
 The meadow in-particular is a stunning area and I'm relieved to see that there are no houses to be built there.
 That said, the new road will take very little of the field and I believe the benefits far outweigh the costs.
-In addition, the creation of the new Country Park will permit far improved access to the green belt and Saa result, we need to ensure that loca My only concern for the proposal is one of access.
+In addition, the creation of the new Country Park will permit far improved access to the green belt and see it finally reach its potential as an excellent green space for thousands of families.
+My only concern for the proposal is one of access.
 It's clear that the park will become an area of frequent use by local families.
-As a result, we need to ensure that loca families can safely and easily walk to the park.
-I really hope that enough safe pathways are introduced linking ALL surrounding areas to the new parks to that my children and those of other families can walk to it rather than be driven to it.
-As the situation stands now, t Christine King Mandale meadow was gifted to the people of Middlesbrough.
+As a result, we need to ensure that local families can safely and easily walk to the park.
+I really hope that enough safe pathways are introduced linking ALL surrounding areas to the new warks to that my children and those of other families can walk to it rathe Christine King Mandale meadow was gifted to the people of Middlesbrough.
 A deed of covenant, left in perpetuity.
 It should remain ours as a natural green space forever.
 Future generations should benefit from this place as a natural green space, not a manufactured one, that can never bring the same benefits as a natural beautiful area.
 And once it is lost, it is lost forever!
 We can't control what happens on privately owned land but NO ROAD TSHOULD EVER BE BUILT HROUGH MANDALE MEADOW/WOODS.
 Christine Ward Whilst at first glance, the headline for this development seems positive, it will involve the desecration of an existing green space enjoyed by many for years.
 I grew up in Acklam and the area under threat is one of the few natural spaces in that area - increasingly already encroached on by housing infill since I moved away.
 It must be protected.